Improving employee health, nutrition & well-being

 Our global strategy for Medical and Occupational Health (M&OH) has two core elements:

 - Health promotion - to promote, maintain and enhance the health of our employees, maximising their wellness and allowing them to work safely and effectively.
 This is exemplified by our focus on tackling HIV/AIDs in Africa, and our company-wide focus on physical and mental well-being.

 - Health protection - to protect our employees from work-related hazards to their health, including in our manufacturing facilities, ergonomically or while travelling.

 We implement this strategy through a series of targeted health promotions and health protection programmes, including our flagship Lamplighter programme and our global Well-being Framework.

 A holistic view of well-being

-Mental health is one of the top three health risks we have identified across our business, alongside lifestyle factors (eg. exercise, nutrition, smoking and obesity) and ergonomic factors (eg. repetitive strain injury).
-In 2015, we put in place a steering committee to provide a four-part framework for employee well-being that addresses physical, mental, emotional and purposeful well-being for employees.
+Mental health is one of the top three health risks we have identified across our business, alongside lifestyle factors (for example, exercise, nutrition, smoking and obesity) and ergonomic factors (for example, physical health issues such as repetitive strain injury).
+The four pillars of our Framework, developed in 2014 by our Global Well-being Steering Committee, address physical, mental, emotional and purposeful well-being for employees.

-Our well-being strategy also contributes to our aim to create a working environment that is supportive of employees’ personal lives, while meeting our business needs.
-One of the ways we do this is through agile working – giving people the right working practices and technology to do their job anywhere, anytime, as long as the needs of the business are met.
+Our well-being strategy also includes creating a working environment that is supportive of employees’ personal lives, while meeting our business needs.
+One of the ways we do this is through agile working – providing our colleagues with safe, adaptable working practices and technology, allowing them to perform their job anywhere, at any time, as long as the needs of the business are met.